mesosphere/dcos-docs-site/pages/1.13/administering-clusters/locate-public-agent/index.md

     http://luxi-sf7-elasticl-u70m3un6kcab-1100943753.us-west-2.elb.amazonaws.com/net/v1/nodes
     ```

+1. Review the command output.

-    This API call returns unformatted information similar to the following:
+    This API call returns information similar to the following in an unfiltered format:

     ```bash
     [{"updated":"2019-01-07T22:22:22.171Z","public_ips":["34.212.37.79"],"private_ip":"10.0.6.210","hostname":"ip-10-0-6-210"},{"updated":"2019-01-07T22:22:22.119Z","public_ips":["52.25.254.97"],"private_ip":"10.0.6.181","hostname":"ip-10-0-6-181"},{"updated":"2019-01-07T22:21:09.585Z","public_ips":["54.218.23.75"],"private_ip":"10.0.6.148","hostname":"ip-10-0-6-148"},{"updated":"2019-01-07T22:22:28.582Z","public_ips":[],"private_ip":"10.0.1.139","hostname":"ip-10-0-1-139"},{"updated":"2019-01-07T22:22:28.649Z","public_ips":[],"private_ip":"10.0.0.138","hostname":"ip-10-0-0-138"}]
     ```

+    In this example, there are three IP addresses for the public agents:
+    - 34.212.37.79
+    - 52.25.254.97
+    - 54.218.23.75

+    There are no public IP addresses available for the private nodes.

 ## Looking up addresses from a master node
 You can also find the public IP addresses by using the client URL (`cURL`) command from a master node.
 For example, you can find the public-facing IP addresses for public agents using the following cURL command:

 ```bash
 curl -skSL -H "Authorization: token=$(dcos config show core.dcos_acs_token)" -H 'Content-Type: application/json' $(dcos config show core.dcos_url)/net/v1/nodes